fraxinus1098/3D-VR-Journal-Visualizer/masterplan.md

 - Create different audio characteristics for each emotion
 - Implement crossfading based on proximity to emotional clusters
 - Add subtle interaction sounds for selections
+- **Final Audio System:** This Web Audio API implementation is the final audio system used in the project.

 ### Phase 4: Refinement & Testing (Estimated time: 1-2 hours)